At Celilo, we are driven like salmon swimming upstream.

-Our mission at Celilo—creating the best bike frames that even bike mechanics enjoy working on, may be less noble that that of the salmon (survival of the species), but we treat it as it’s our only purpose.
+Our mission is to create the best bike frames that even bike mechanics enjoy working on, may be less noble that that of the salmon (survival of the species), but we treat it as it’s our only purpose.

 In order to make the best bike frame, we first need to decide what qualifies as ‘best’.
 While